plugcommunity/documentation/api/endpoints/auth_session.md

 # auth/session Endpoint

-The auth/session enables you to log out of plug
+The auth/session endpoint enables you to log out of plug.

 ### Endpoint